 As hard drive manufacturers look for new ways to cram more data in less space, we see innovations, but we also see new problems for data recovery.
-Some of the recent hard drive offerings from Western Digital have incorporated new methods of translation to handle shingled magnetic recording (SMR).
-For an introduction, you can read this excellent whitepaper on SMR and Helioseal technolgy by WD/HGST.
-While this is good news for increasing storage capacity while maintaining low prices, it might be bad news for the data recovery industry.
+Some of the recent Western Digital SMR hard drives have incorporated new methods of translation to handle shingled magnetic recording (SMR).
+For an introduction, you can read this excellent whitepaper on SMR and Helioseal technology by WD/HGST.
+While this is good news for increasing storage capacity while maintaining low prices, SMR disk drives could be bad news for the data recovery industry in some cases.

 If you don’t actually want the files gone for good, deleting files is considered user error, but there is also the potential for total loss of data from failure that is not related to user error or at least partially removed from their control.
 As these HDDs become more widely used, we are starting to see some failures in SMR based WD drives where all data is lost in a heartbeat.
 In the past, when the translator was damaged – which can be a result of media failure for numerous reasons – data recovery engineers could often rebuild the translator and recover the data.
 With the introduction of this new translator design, which we will refer to as a multi-layer translator, the data could be gone for good if the translator tables are damaged or altered.

-While it is beyond the scope of this post to teach new methods of recovery, we would like to note that there are at least two new modules introduced in these WD SMR drives that directly relate to translation.
-In some of our testing, we have found that you can restore at least one of the modules to gain access to the user data after HDD failure, or a failed attempt by a recovery tech, but this does not always work and the required modules may not be in every lab’s list of modules to backup.
-If you are in the data recovery business, this would be a good time to grab a few drives from the Spyglass family (e.g. WD40NPZZ , WD30NMZW, WD40NMZW) and start testing/experimenting now, before you start seeing these drives coming in for recovery on a daily basis.
+While it is beyond the scope of this post to teach new methods of recovery, we would like to note that there are at least two new modules introduced in these WD SMR drives that most likely relate to the secondary translation (Mod-189 and 190).
+In some of our testing, we have found that you can restore module 190 to gain access to the user data after HDD failure, or a failed attempt by a recovery tech, but this does not always work and the required modules may not be in every lab’s list of modules to backup.
+The module has to be saved when the drive has data access, before it becomes zeros.
+If you are in the data recovery business, this would be a good time to grab a few drives from the Spyglass, Palmer, Charger families (e.g. WD30NMZW, WD40NMZW, WD20SDZW, WD10SMZW, ) and start testing/experimenting now, before you start seeing these drives coming in for recovery on a daily basis.

-As you can see, data recovery requires continued training, research, tools, and understanding, and we haven’t even begun to talk about helium filled disk drives. 🙂
+As you can see, data recovery requires continued training, research, tools, and understanding.
+At Blizzard we have advanced capabilities for WD Charger data recovery and Spyglass disk drive recovery.